AI in Pedagogy

 • Work without AI when first-principles reasoning is required.

-• Scale with AI once competency and controls are in place.
+• Use AI to extend workflows once competency and controls are in place.

 • Defend analytical claims with transparent, reproducible evidence.